yiisoft/yii2/docs/guide/tutorial-yii-as-micro-framework.md

 Create Necessary Directories
 ------------
 Now to demonstrate the use of our "micro framework" we will create simple Rest API for Posts.
 Create directories `models` and `resources` respectively.
 I have used `resources` instead of `controllers` to just demonstrate that you are not tied to exact naming used in templates (in case you thought you were).

+>Note that you can easily set what is your [Controllers Namespace](http://www.yiiframework.com/doc-2.0/yii-base-application.html#$controllerNamespace-detail) and much more by setting them in [application configuration](http://www.yiiframework.com/doc-2.0/yii-web-application.html).

 Create file `Post.php` in `models` directory.
 This is the code for the model.
 ```php